How to Storyboard

 To create an impactful storyboard, keep these tips in mind:

-• Clarity Over Detail: Your storyboard doesn't need to be an artistic masterpiece.
-Focus on communicating the story clearly.
+Clarity Over Detail: Your storyboard doesn't need to be an artistic masterpiece.
+Focus on communicating the story clearly—LTX's AI handles the visual generation while you focus on narrative flow.

-• Think Visually: Frame scenes cinematically, considering angles, composition, and depth to enhance storytelling.
+Think Visually: Frame scenes cinematically, considering angles, composition, and depth to enhance storytelling.
+Use the shot breakdown feature to plan your visual narrative before generation.

-• Stay Flexible: Storyboards are a living document—be open to feedback and adjustments as your vision evolves.
+Stay Flexible: Storyboards are a living document—be open to feedback and adjustments as your vision evolves.
+LTX makes it easy to regenerate shots or adjust Elements as needed.

 Share this post